-Indole interferes with EPEC response to CAI-1 at high micromolar concentrations.
-To study the interplay between indole, CAI-1, and EPEC T3SS response, we examined the T3SS activity at various synthetic CAI-1/indole molar ratios.
-To detect T3SS upregulation activity, in a more sensitive experimental setup, we grew EPEC under semi-optimal T3SS-inducing conditions that do not induce full T3SS activation, and therefore make ample room for T3SS upregulation.
-The bacterial cultures were then separated into supernatants and bacterial pellet samples and analyzed for EspB secretion (supernatants) and Tir expression (bacterial pellets).
-As expected, we observed elevated EspB secretion and Tir expression when WT EPEC was grown in the presence of CAI-1 (50 µM) compared to DMSO only (Fig. 3A).
-Moreover, a similar elevation was observed for EPEC grown with CAI-1 and indole at a 1:1 molar ratio (Fig. 3A).
-However, at higher indole concentrations, the T3SS upregulation effect of CAI-1 has been curtailed in a dose-dependent manner.
-WT EPEC samples grown in a 1:10 ratio of CAI-1 and indole showed a complete elimination of EspB secretion and Tir expression (Fig. 3A).
-DnaK levels within the bacterial pellets demonstrated equal sample loading.
+Indole interferes with EPEC responses to CAI-1 at high micromolar concentrations.
+To study the interplay between indole, CAI-1, and EPEC T3SS responses, we examined T3SS activity levels at various synthetic CAI-1/indole molar ratios.
+To more sensitively detect the enhancement T3SS activity, we cultured EPEC under semi-optimal T3SS-inducing conditions that do not induce full T3SS activation, providing the opportunity for further T3SS upregulation.
+These bacterial cultures were then separated into supernatants and bacterial pellet samples and were analyzed to detect EspB secretion (supernatants) and Tir expression (bacterial pellets).
+As expected, we observed elevated levels EspB secretion and Tir expression when WT EPEC were cultured in the presence of CAI-1 (50 µM) relative to DMSO control (Fig. 3A).
+Moreover, a similar elevation was observed for EPEC grown in the presence of CAI-1 and indole at a 1:1 molar ratio (Fig. 3A).
+However, at higher indole concentrations, the T3SS-upregulating effects of CAI-1 were curtailed in a dose-dependent manner.
+WT EPEC samples grown in the presence of a 1:10 ratio of CAI-1 and indole exhibited the complete elimination of EspB secretion and Tir expression (Fig. 3A).
+DnaK levels within the bacterial pellets confirmed equal sample loading for these analyses.

-To better determine the antagonist effect of indole on CAI-1 response, we grew WT EPEC under optimal T3SS-inducing conditions that induce maximal T3SS response.
-Under these conditions, we observed indole generated a similar dose-dependent inhibition of EspB secretion and Tir expression levels, with a maximal effect at a 1:10 CAI-1/indole ratio (Fig. 3B).
+To better determine the antagonistic effect of indole on CAI-1 responses, we cultured WT EPEC under optimal T3SS-inducing conditions that promote a maximal T3SS response.
+Under these conditions, we found that indole promoted a similar dose-dependent inhibition of EspB secretion and Tir expression levels, with a maximal effect at a 1:10 CAI-1/indole ratio (Fig. 3B).
 Furthermore, although residual EspB secretion and Tir expression were observed in the presence of indole (500 µM), no upregulation was observed in the presence of CAI-1 (Fig. 3B).
 These results suggested that indole not only inhibits T3SS per se but also, at high micromolar concentrations, neutralizes the ability of CAI-1 to upregulate EPEC T3SS activity.

-Indole inhibits the upregulated transcription of T3SS genes induced by CAI-1.
-To examine whether indole affects the transcription level of T3SS genes, we cultured WT EPEC strain under semi-optimal T3SS-inducing conditions.
-We added CAI-1 alone or together with indole at a 1:10 molar ratio and evaluated the transcription levels of three representative LEE genes; tir - the first translocated effector, encoded on the LEE5 operon, and two T3SS translocators, espA and espB, encoded on the LEE4 operon.
-As observed before, we detected significantly elevated transcription levels of T3SS genes in the presence of CAI-1 compared to DMSO only (Fig. 4).
-However, bacteria grown in the presence of CAI-1 and indole at a 1:10 molar ratio exhibited almost complete abrogation of transcription of all three genes (Fig. 4).
-These results indicated that indole reduces T3SS activity by downregulating the transcription of T3SS genes.
-This reduction is not relieved even under CAI-1 inducing conditions.
+Indole inhibits the CAI-1-induced upregulation of EPEC T3SS genes.
+To examine whether indole affects the transcription of T3SS genes, we cultured WT EPEC under semi-optimal T3SS-inducing conditions.
+We then added CAI-1 alone or together with indole at a 1:10 molar ratio and evaluated the transcription of three representative LEE genes; tir - the first translocated effector encoded on the LEE5 operon, and two T3SS translocators, espA and espB, encoded on the LEE4 operon.
+As observed previously, we detected significantly elevated levels of these T3SS transcripts when cells were cultured in the presence of CAI-1 as compared to DMSO alone (Fig. 4).
+However, bacteria grown in the presence of CAI-1 and indole at a 1:10 molar ratio exhibited the almost complete abrogation of the transcription of all three genes (Fig. 4).
+These results indicated that indole reduces T3SS activity by downregulating the transcription of T3SS genes, and this reduction is not relieved even under CAI-1-inducing conditions.